 An Istanbul retirement home is playfully haunted by the rich and colourful memories of its battle-scarred occupants in this impressive and gracefully composed debut from Shevaun Mizrahi.

 Outside, high-rise construction takes Turkey into an acquisitive new chapter of its history.
-But in the faded splendour of their palazzo building, the old guard reminisce with humour, perseverance and poignancy, remembering a time when life was fraught with war and poverty but also held together by a sense of community and the simple pleasures of sex, family, music and photography.
-Dressed up for another day alone with their memories, the cultured occupants of the home – who range from late seventies to much older – are left to their own devices, keeping their minds sharp with crosswords in the privacy of their rooms.
+But in the faded splendour of their palazzo building, the old guard reminisce with humour, perseverance and poignancy, remembering a time when life was fraught with war and poverty but also held together by a sense of community and the simple pleasures of sex, family, music and the visual arts.
+Dressed up for another day alone with their memories, the cultured occupants of this care home – who range from late seventies to much older – are left to their own devices, keeping their minds sharp with crosswords in the privacy of their rooms.
 Others sits together in companionable silence, gazing wistfully into the camera or staring vacantly to the world outside.
-Mizrahi’s one-to-one encounters are non-judgemental and her static camera patiently contemplates each individual without rushing on, even when clearly some are suffering from senility or even early stage dementia, while others are bent over and crippled by age.
+Mizrahi’s one-to-one encounters are mostly observational and her static camera patiently contemplates each individual without rushing on, even when clearly some are suffering from senility, or even early stage dementia, while others are bent over and crippled by age.

 Selma, an Armenian woman in her late nineties. even nods off while chatting (Mizrahi stays off camera, and we don’t hear her voice).
 She tells how her mill-owning family were chased from their village during the Armenian genocide; the men killed with knives and the animals burnt.
 “1915 was a terrible time…we were forced to convert to Islam”.
 Having lost the opportunity to marry, she looked after a Turkish baby for two years, and cried when she left her, never having kids herself.
 She advises Mizrahi to get married and raise a family when she can but is clearly philosophical about the past: “life has been good to me”.